dragos-pop/dragos-pop.github.io/README.txt

 My portfolio website.

-Includes a briefly introduction of myself, followed by the most important projects I worked on, and some contact options.
+Includes a brief introduction of myself, followed by the most important projects I worked on, and some contact options.

 The template is credited to HTML5 UP: